icza/srtgears/README.md

 You can see more usage examples in the [package doc](http://godoc.org/github.com/gophergala2016/srtgears).

 Also worth noting that the subtitle transformations of the command line tool and the web interface are driven by the same `Executor`, it is "outsourced" to the `github.com/gophergala2016/srtgears/exec` package.

+**Instructions to fire up the web interface locally:**

+If you want to try it locally, you need to download the Go AppEngine SDK.
+Once it's done, the srtgears engine (`srtgears` package) and the `Executor` (`srtgears/exec` package) must be copied into the web folder.
+On Windows this can be done by running the `g.cmd` script in the web folder.

+If this is ready, it can be started locally by running the `goapp serve` command of the SDK.

 ## Limits